 Do you have a central command centre for your home?
 I do – now!
 It’s called a cloffice – closet office!
-This was a spare (actually the only) large storage cupboard in our house but as we’ve managed to reduce a lot of our possessions and store the remaining stuff in the attic it was just sitting idle while I was working at the kitchen table.
+This was a spare (technically only) large storage cupboard in our house but as we’ve managed to reduce a lot of our possessions and store the remaining stuff in the attic it was just sitting idle while I was working at the kitchen table.

 We really needed somewhere to store the important paperwork and for bills to hang out until they were paid (also – why can’t all bills just be email now?
 I hate paper).

-After some Pinterest inspiration, I said to Dave that I wanted him to paint the cupboard.
+After some Pinterest inspiration, I said to Dave (my husband) that I wanted him to paint the cupboard.
 And that it was going to be my office and home command centre.

 He managed to source some plywood to create a desk and used the remaining paint from our house refresh to prime the walls.
-Then I applied a feature wall behind my desk with a free test pot from Resene.
+Then I applied a feature wall behind my desk with a free paint sample.
 We took the back support and armrests off my old office chair (not shown) and BOOM – Emma’s dream tiny workspace.
 Total cost for the cloffice = $10 for a new LED bulb.

 Now we can eat dinner at the table and put all letters and paperwork in one spot – an IN tray on one of my office shelves.
 It makes a HUGE difference to have a home for all that paper that ends up all over the house.

 6. Set a goal

 None of this work means anything if there isn’t an end result to aim for.
 I’m not inherently frugal or thrifty and I have too many beautiful handbags (from days gone by) to consider myself a natural minimalist.
 Nope, all of this is for the travel.
 Smaller house = less stuff = lower costs = more money for travelling.
 That’s the reason I’m here, doing this.

 Have you got any tips to combat the overwhelm of clutter?